qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 ---------------------------------------

-If you want to have distances and angles relative to an existing feature you can easily do this by combining the snapping option and the *d* (distance) and *a* (angle) boxes.
+If you want to have distances and angles relative to an existing feature you can easily do this by combining the snapping option and the :guilabel:`d` (distance) and :guilabel:`a` (angle) boxes.

-Before to start be sure to have activated the snapping option see :ref:`snapping_tolerance`.
+Before starting, be sure to activate the snapping options (see :ref:`snapping_tolerance`).
+Also, click the Advanced Digitizing Tool settings and enable :guilabel:`Snapping according to project configuration`.

-If you want to add a new feature (remember, the tool allows to work with all the digitizing tool like reshaping, splitting, etc.) click on a vertex on the existing feature.
-Click on the *d* (keyboard shortcut :kbd:`d`) and *a* (keyboard shortcut :kbd:`a`) boxes and add the desired values.
+If you want to add a new feature (remember, the tool allows to work with all the digitizing tool like reshaping, splitting, etc.) click on a vertex of an existing feature.
+Click on the *d* (keyboard shortcut :kbd:`d`) and *a* (keyboard shortcut :kbd:`a`) text boxes and add the desired values.
 You can now see in the canvas that your feature will start at an existing vertex and will have a precise length and angle:

 .. figure:: /static/user_manual/working_with_vector/advanced_digitizing_relative.png